mruanova/members/README.md

 npm install

-# react.js
+# start the server in the first terminal (node.js)

+nodemon ./src/server.js

+# start the app in the second terminal (react.js)

 npm run start

-# node.js

-nodemon server.js

 # browser